ONSAS/ONSAS/docs/src/creatingModels.md

 vector with the local degrees of freedom imposed (integers from 1 to 6)

 ### `boundaryConds(i).imposDispVals`
-vector/s containing the value/s of the displacements imposed.
+vector with the values of the imposed displacements at the corresponding `imposDispDofs`.

 ### `boundaryConds(i).springDofs`
 vector with the local degrees of freedom of the node with springs (integers from 1 to 6)